Origin: Cromer Cave, Greenbrier County, West Virginia

-Historical Notes: Once Notes on the State of Virginia was available in the United States in 1787, Jefferson's interest in fossils became widely known.
+Historical Notes: Once Notes on the State of Virginia was available in the United States in 1787, Thomas Jefferson's interest in fossils became widely known.
 For more than two decades Jefferson received fossils from friends and acquaintances who knew of his curiosity.
-An odd gift came from Col John Stuart of Greenbier County, Virginia (now West Virginia):
+An odd gift came from Colonel John Stuart of Greenbier County, Virginia (now West Virginia):

-"Being informed you have retired from Public Business and returned to your former residence in Albemarle, and observing by your Notes your very curious desire for Examining into the antiquity of our Country, I though the Bones of a Tremendous Animal of the Clawed kind lately found ... might afford you some amusement .....1
+Being informed you have retired from public Business and returned to your former Residence in Albemarle, and observing by your Notes your very curious desire for Examining into the antiquitys of our Country, I thought the Bones of a Tremendious animal of the Clawed kind lately found ... might afford you some amusement .....1

-Sometime after his arrival in Philadelphia in march 1797, Jefferson went to a bookstore where he happened to peruse the September 1796 issue of London's Monthly Magazine.
+Sometime after his arrival in Philadelphia in March 1797, Jefferson went to a bookstore where he happened to peruse the September 1796 issue of London's Monthly Magazine.
 By incredible coincidence the issue contained an engraving of a fossilized skeleton that was strikingly similar to Jefferson's "Megalonyx," but it was identified as a relative of the sloth.
-The fossils from Paraguay illustrated in the Magazine had been mounted in the Royal Cabinet of Natural History n Madrid.
+The fossils from Paraguay illustrated in the Magazine had been mounted in the Royal Cabinet of Natural History in Madrid.
 Realizing that his classification of the fossils as part of the cat family was probably wrong, Jefferson quickly revised his paper on the day of his presentation.
 He deleted all references to "Megalonyx" and substituted instead the more general term, an animal "of the clawed kind."6